UniversalDependencies/docs/_sl/feat/Foreign.md

 ---
 layout: feature
 title: 'Foreign'
-shortdef: 'This is this a foreign word'
+shortdef: 'foreign word'
+udver: '2'
 ---

 `Foreign` is a lexical feature of some words belonging to class [X: other](X).
 It is assigned to intervening foreign words that have not been analyzed grammatically.
 These can appear as a string or in combination with other Slovenian words.
 If a word is commonly used in Slovenian and displays Slovenian grammatical behavior, such as inflection, it is considered to be a Slovenian (loan) word, not a foreign word.